GoogTech/face-recognition/README.md

 * `baidu-aip`
 * `Baidu AIP SDK( aip-python-sdk-2.2.15 )`

-## How To Run
+## How To Run On Windows 10
-you need to install the dependencies firstly
+1. Firstly you need to install some dependencies.
 > $ pip install pyttsx3

 > $ pip install opencv-python